 Compost also has other benefits such as improving water retention in the soil and supporting beneficial soil life—which in turn provides orange trees with nutrients located past the reach of their roots.

-In some cases, soil life such as mycorrhizal fungi can also improve the tree’s disease resistance and even help trees warn other trees of pests and disease.
+Soil life such as mycorrhizal fungi also improves the tree’s disease resistance and even helps warn other trees of pests and diseases.